The Castle (play): Story

 A knight named Stucley returns home to England after seven years of fighting abroad in the crusades.
 Upon his return he discovers that the land which he used to live on is now operating under a matriarchal system.
 This new female-led society rejects patriarchy, Christianity, law enforcement, ownership of land, monogamy and shameful feelings towards female genitalia.

 Although Stucley had previously failed to conceive children with his wife Anne, he discovers that during his absence she has conceived and given birth to children with elderly men who had stayed in England during the crusades.

 Enraged by his wife's infidelity and how the community has changed while he has been away, Stucley attempts to abolish the matriarchal structure and impose a societal system of his own.

 Stucley has brought to England a captive from the crusades named Krak, an engineer who was spared in battle.
 Krak has been commissioned to design a castle that will be built to transform the landscape around them.

 Stucley also commands a priest named Nailer to restore Christianity to the region.
 They together establish a new Christian sect called “The Church of Christ the Lover” which follows the “Gospel of the Christ Erect”, claiming that Jesus was not celibate and had sex with Mary Magdalene.

 The play follows the conflict which intensifies between the men and women of the land while the castle grows more intricate and greater in size.

-Although The Castle was originally billed as a "history play" and might initially appear to be set during the middle-ages, the play has some anachronistic details which contradicts this, including a moment where the sound of flying jets can be heard.
+Although The Castle was originally billed as a "history play" and might initially appear to be set during the Middle Ages, the play has some anachronistic details which contradict this, including a moment where the sound of flying jets can be heard.